akashshakya/Product-Listing-Search/README.md

 ### Database(MySQL)
 Database Schema for Product is as follows:
 These are following Columns
-->ProductName : Name of the Product
+- ProductName : Name of the Product
-->Price : Price of the Product
+- Price : Price of the Product
-->Brand : Name of Brand
+- Brand : Name of Brand
-->Category : Category of the Product
+- Category : Category of the Product
-->Discount : % Discount to offer
+- Discount : % Discount to offer
-->Img : Image url of the product
+- Img : Image url of the product
-->Tags : Tags for the product to help in search Query.
+- Tags : Tags for the product to help in search Query.

 ### Front-End
-->HTML, CSS, JavaScript, Bootstrap, Jquery, AJAX.
+- HTML, CSS, JavaScript, Bootstrap, Jquery, AJAX.

 ### Backend
-->PHP(Laravel MVC), MYSQL.
+- PHP(Laravel MVC), MYSQL.